The Complete Nashville Recycling and Waste Disposal Guide

 Refrigerators are composed of metals and plastics that require massive quantities of fossil fuels to produce.
 On top of that, the coolant necessary for refrigerators and freezers to function is extremely toxic.
 Always ensure that your fridge is properly recycled or disposed of.

-Appliances like ovens, washing machines and microwaves are a nightmare for landfills.
+Disposing of appliances like ovens, washing machines and microwaves can be a nightmare for landfills.
 First, they take up space that would be better reserved for biodegradable substances.
 More importantly, just about all appliances are made from significant amounts of plastics and various metals.
 Due to the massive quantities of fossil fuels it takes to produce or acquire those substances, appliances should be recycled whenever possible.

 “Household Items" is a broad category that includes many different types of materials.
 It’s also the category you deal with the most out of everything on this list.
 It’s also the category where it’s easiest to overlook alternatives to the landfill.
 After all, when you need to get rid of something large or obviously hazardous, you’re automatically prompted to look for other options.
 But the odds-and-ends that fill our junk drawers and cover our closet floors?
 It’s easy to throw them away without a second thought.
 But that doesn’t mean a second thought isn’t worth it.
 There are plenty of options for disposing of these items that don’t require using up landfill space.